HJoyce1/ISORRS/README.md

 Check the docstring to see the argument meanings.
 Same with the other versions of 'MAIN' modules.

-### NOTE: some files contain arguments that are not incorporated into the command line prompt yet, such as changing from 'dusk' to 'dawn' paramters within the 'ISORRS_1Dsinglefieldline_asymmetries.py' module.
+### NOTE: some files contain arguments that are not incorporated into the command line prompt yet, such as changing from 'dusk' to 'dawn' parameters within the 'ISORRS_1Dsinglefieldline_asymmetries.py' module.
 Please check files to ensure they are in the correct configuration before you run them.
+Additionally, some older modules ask for input modules that are not the current most up to date modules, so please check what modules you need to be able to run the MAIN module you are interested in.

 # Contents